2020 in Review: How COVID-19 Impacted the Media

 2. Nonstop News & Misinformation

-As the COVID-19 crisis blew up, so did the amount of information being provided by governments, social media users, and news outlets around the world — and not all of it was accurate.
+As the COVID-19 crisis blew up, so did the amount of information.
+Not all of it was accurate.

-Journalists found themselves dealing with a mountain of conflicting information and fringe theories to weed through in order to provide readers with the truth.
+Journalists found themselves dealing with a mountain of conflicting information and fringe theories to weed through.

 Early on, part of the process was figuring out how to share the information with readers while also avoiding unnecessary panic or fear.
 As Poynter’s Al Tompkins explained in his March tips for covering the coronavirus, “The public is starting to freak out.
 Don’t add to it with screaming clickbait headlines and scary generic images.”